Ramadan Guide Intro: How to Love and Engage Muslims with the Gospel

 What can you expect from Snowbird this month?

-Over the next 30 days, look for a daily Ramadan post with challenging content that will help equip you to faithfully walk out your faith (and communicate it) with Muslims in your community.
+Over the next 30 days, look for regular content that will help equip you to faithfully walk out your faith (and communicate it) with Muslims in your community.
 We’ve pooled resources from our camp pastors, missionaries, and former staff in order to bring you a well-rounded perspective of what it looks like to love and engage Muslims with the Gospel.

 Don’t expect magical evangelistic tools.
 Sharing the life-giving truth of Jesus with someone who thinks you’re a heretic against the one true God is difficult.
 But, it’s a glorious picture of how we follow in the footsteps of Christ—entering suffering and confusion, and serving others so that they might be reconciled to God.